dcoates83/Azure-Sky-Ragdolls/pages/litters.md

 You can change your mind re sex, color, coat, and markings.
 </li>
 </ol>
-<h2>See all new photos of our kittens on our
+<h2>Check out all new photos of the kittens on our
 <a rel="noreferrer" href="https://www.facebook.com/Azure-Sky-Ragdolls-2203345016408284/" target="_blank" class="nav-link icoFacebook" title="Facebook"><span class="underline">Facebook!</span></a> </h2>
 <section id="posted-litters">